Accademia delle Arti del Disegno: Organisation and membership

 Since the statute of 1978 the Accademia delle Arti del Disegno has been divided into five classes: painting, sculpture, architecture, history of art and humanities and sciences.
 There are four classes of membership: emeritus, ordinary, correspondent and honorary.

 Notable members of the Accademia include Sandro Chia, Hans Erni and Anselm Kiefer in painting; Arnaldo Pomodoro, Giuliano Vangi and Dani Karavan in sculpture; Massimo Carmassi and Paolo Portoghesi in architecture; David Whitehouse in history of art; and Salvatore Accardo and Carlo Ginzburg in humanities and sciences.

-Honorary membership
+Honorary members

 The Accademia awards the title of Accademico d'Onore, or honorary member, to those it considers notable in culture and the arts.
 It lists 138 such honorary members.
 Among them are Andrea Branzi, Daniel Buren, Fernando Caruncho, Andrea Claudio Galluzzo, Herman Hertzberger, Michael Hirst, Jasper Johns, Gina Lollobrigida, Pierre Rosenberg, Edoardo Vesentini, Alessandro Vezzosi, Louis Waldman and the Pritzker Prize winners Robert Venturi and Renzo Piano.

 Past Accademici d'Onore include Giulio Andreotti, Alberto Ronchey, the Nobel Prize winner Rita Levi-Montalcini, and Jørn Utzon.